Crypto News News

 See Also: Apple Removes Foreign Crypto Exchange Apps From India’s App Store

-According to YouTuber SMC Kapil Dev, OKX was one of the first foreign crypto exchanges to work with existing compliance requirements and re-start KYC for Indian customers.
+According to YouTuber SMC Kapil Dev, OKX has already begun working on compliance requirements and re-started KYC for Indian customers.

-Singh also suggested that the FIU registration for foreign crypto exchanges might begin after the general elections in India conclude in July 2024.
+Crypto influencer Aditya Singh suggests that FIU registration for foreign crypto exchanges may commence after the Indian general elections in July 2024.

 Disclaimer: The information provided is not trading advice.
 Bitcoinworld.co.in holds no liability for any investments made based on the information provided on this page.
 We strongly recommend independent research and/or consultation with a qualified professional before making any investment decisions.